xdoer/PreQuest/packages/core/README.md

 If you use axios、umi-request or some other http request library, you may don't need this.
 But if you use native request api like XMLHttpRequest, fetch and so on, This library can add middleware, interceptor, global config, request alias and some modern feature to it easily.

-This library does not contain a native request core which mean that you can't call a http request according this.
+This library does not contain a native request core which mean that you can't perform a http request according this.

 But how to use this ?